NewsWhip/slate/source/index.html.md

 # Overview

 Welcome to the NewsWhip API documentation.
-The NewsWhip API provides access to real time data trends, aggregate data, statistics, and social numbers for all content we have been tracking since January 1, 2014 - hundreds of millions of stories, fully categorized and ranked.
+The NewsWhip API provides access to real time data trends, aggregate data, statistics, and social numbers for all content we have been tracking since January 1, 2014 - hundreds of millions of stories, fully categorised and ranked.

 The NewsWhip API is language agnostic.
 Any HTTP client or library can be used with this API.